runnerdave/personal-website/README.md

 Welcome to my website
 Button 1: follow me (go down to sign up section) Button 2: Show me more (go down to next section)

+## TODO:
+* Colour palette
+* Reconcile nav and section 0 from README with html